SebastianEggert/OpenWorkstation/README.md

  * [Developed module files](https://github.com/SebastianEggert/OpenWorkstation_hardware) are available for the present workstation
  * [CAD part library](https://github.com/SebastianEggert/OpenWorkstation_hardware) is provided to accelerate the development process for new module
  * [Development plan](documentation/dev_plan.md) outlines future work packages

+ <a name="reference"></a>
+## Reference

+If the OpenWorkstation concept is useful in your research, please consider citing our [publication](https://www.sciencedirect.com/science/article/pii/S2468067220300614):

+Eggert S, Mieszczanek P, Meinert C, Hutmacher DW, OpenWorkstation: A modular open-source technology for automated in vitro workflows, HardwareX. e00152 (2020).
+In Press.